-- No inspection : No inspection would be carried out at start ups for 3 years. - 2.
-Registration: Start up get registered in available for first three years only after obtaining a certificate from inter-ministerial board. - 3.
-Income Tax Exemption: Income Tax exemption is available for first three years only after obtaining a certificate from interministerial board. - 4.
-Capital goin Tax exemption: The start-up can claim capital gain tax exemption for first three year. - 5.
-Benefit in patent and Intellectual property : It patent cost, start-up can claim an 80% rebate. - 6.
+- 1. No inspection : No inspection would be carried out at start ups for 3 years. - 2.
+Registration: Start up get registered in available for first three years only after obtaining a certificate from inter-ministerial board. - Income Tax Exemption: Income Tax exemption is available for first three years only after obtaining a certificate from interministerial board. - 4.
+Capital gain Tax exemption: The start-up can claim capital gain tax exemption for first three year. - 5.
+Benefit in patent and Intellectual property : For patent cost, start-up can claim an 80% rebate. - 6.
 Funding Schemes for start-up: Govt. has announced ₹10,000 crore fund for new startups and ₹500 crore for credit guarantee scheme.

-Lists of 10 funding options for startups to help reise capital/ways to fund start up:
+Lists of 10 funding options for startups to help raise capital/ways to fund start up:

-- 1. Self-Funding: To start business, self-funding is 1st option. - 2.
-Crowd funding: In this method, fund is gradually collectd from a large number of people through the medium of internet by giving detailed information of his startup.

-- 3. Angel investment: In this method, the rich people with surplus cash and having interest in development of start up get ready to invest in the business. - 4.
-Venture capital: Under this method, funds are professionally managed in companies that have huge potential. - 5.
-Funding from Incubators and Accelerators: Incubators is the financial assistance provided to the start stage by financial institutions and funding for developing the organisation and funding for developing the organisation after startup is known as acceleration.
+- 1. Self-Funding:- To start business, self-funding is first option.
+It is also known as boot strapping.
+It is a good option of funding only if the initial requirement is small and handy. - 2.
+Crowd Funding:- In this method, fund is gradually collected from a large number of people through the medium of internet by giving detailed information of the startup. - Angel Investment: In this method, the rich people with surplus cash and having interest in development of start up get ready to invest in the business. - 4.
+Venture Capital:- Under this method, funds are professionally managed in companies that have huge potential. - 5.
+Funding from Incubators and Accelerators:- Incubators is the financial assistance provided at the starting stage by financial institutions and funding for developing the organisation and funding for developing the organisation after startup is known as acceleration.

-Incubaters - Walk

-Accelerators - Run
+Incubators - Walk Accelerators - Run

-- 6. Winning Contests Fund-Under this method, fund is collected by presenting the best startup plans and winning the contest. - 7.
-Bank-loan-Under this method funds can be raised from the banks like Bank of Boroda, HDFC, ICICI Bank. - 8.
-Non-Banking financial Companies-NBFC's the startups who can't fulfil the conditions of commercial Banks can easily get the financial help from NBFC's. - 9.
-Government offer: To give financial help to the startups, the government has arranged ₹10,000 crores in the union Budget. - 10.
-Quick Money: Under this method of startup fund, the arrangement of Fund in made in following manner. - (a) Getting payment prior to the sale of product. - (b) Sole of properties. - (c) Use of credit card.
+- 6. Winning Contests Fund:- Under this method, fund is collected by presenting the best startup plans and winning the contest. - 7.
+Bank Loan:- Under this method funds can be raised from the banks like Bank of Boroda, HDFC, ICICI Bank. - 8.
+Non-Banking Financial Companies (NBFCs):- The startups who can't fulfil the conditions of commercial Banks can easily get the financial help from NBFCs. - 9.
+Government Offer:- To give financial help to the startups, the government has arranged ₹10,000 crores in the union Budget. - 10.
+Quick Money:- Under this method of startup fund, the arrangement of Fund in made in following manner. - (a) Getting payment prior to the sale of product. - (b) Sale of properties. - (c) Use of credit card.

-Like 'APPLE' & 'SAMSUNG' companies, generally got the payment from their customers prior to the supply of goods.
+Like 'APPLE' and 'SAMSUNG' companies, generally get the payment from their customers prior to the supply of goods.